lemnis/caniemail/CONTRIBUTING.md

 3. **Test**.
 Please consider the two followings methods of testing:

-* Use actual email clients and devices.
+* Use actual Software Combinations and devices.
 This is the best way to test, especially for webmails where it's easy to inspect the code and see what's going on.
 * Use an online screenshots service (like [Litmus](https://www.litmus.com), [Email on Acid](https://www.emailonacid.com) or [Testi.at](https://www.testi.at)).

 4. **Fill in the results** inside the Markdown file created at step 1.
 Here's an overview of the different fields inside that file: